xHookman/IGExperimentsPatcher/README.md

 Enable developer options & experiments access in Instagram apk!

-Or you can also just get the method name and class name for my [Xposed module](https://github.com/xHookman/IGExperiments) instead of patching an existing apk
+*You can also just get the class, method and arg type for my [Xposed module](https://github.com/xHookman/IGExperiments) instead of patching an apk*

 ## Usage